John-Kingham/codecademy-project-blackjack/README.md

 ## Version 1

-The initial version will have a simplified set of rules.
+The initial version will have a simplified set of rules:

 1. The game has one dealer and one player.
 2. The goal is to have your cards total 21 or as close as possible without going over.